NateA275/Data-Structures-and-Algorithms/Challenges/LinkedLists/README.md

 ﻿# Linked Lists

-## Summary

-This project is a exercise in the implementation of the Linked List data structure.
+## What is a Linked List?

-Linked Lists are a linear data type, and can be used in a similar way as Arrays.
+> Linked Lists are a linear data type, and can be used in a similar way as Arrays.
 Unlike Arrays, Linked Lists allow for more dynamic uses such as adding, inserting, and deleting.
 Also unlike Arrays, random access is not possible with Linked Lists.
 All elements must be accessed sequentially, making implementation a case-by-case decision.